Skip to main content

 Linking PAN with Aadhaar

-In recent years, the Government of India has made it a strict legal mandate to link your PAN card with your Aadhaar card.
+The Government of India has made it a strict legal mandate to link your PAN card with your Aadhaar card in recent years.

-The primary goal behind this linking is to weed out duplicate or fake PAN cards from the system.
+The primary goal behind this linking is to wipe out duplicate or fake PAN cards from the system.

 If you fail to link your PAN with your Aadhaar, your PAN will become "inoperative."
 An inoperative PAN means you won't be able to file income tax returns, your pending tax refunds will be frozen, and you'll face much higher Tax Deduction at Source (TDS) rates on your income.